samcofer/sol-eng-docker/k8s.md

 - does launcher _actually_ need the `job-launcher` role?
 I'm not using it...?
 - does launcher need the home directory...? (seems like it)
 - is there a way to provision users on the launcher server...
 RSP gets it from PAM logon...
+    - UID / GID _has_ to be the same, or problems!

 ## Debugging Tips